Esther-Uche/Awesome-Chocolate-Sales-Performance-Dashboard/README.md

 *  **The "Efficiency Gap":** While total sales are high, the current month saw a 10.8% MoM decline, signaling a need for immediate marketing intervention.
 *  **Shipping Bottlenecks:** Shipment analysis shows a heavy concentration of small-batch shipments (0–500 units), which may be driving up the $14M total cost.

+## 🧭 Strategic Recommendations (Solutions)
+* **High-Margin Focus:**
+- Action: Allocate 20% more marketing budget to Choco Coated Almonds and Manuka Honey Choco.
+- Reason: These products have the highest "LBS %" and profit margins (76.4%+), offering the best ROI.

+* **Cost Optimization:**
+- Action: Review the logistics strategy for Baker's Choco Chips.
+- Reason: This product has the lowest profit margin at 17.4%, likely due to high production or shipping costs relative to its price point.

+# ##Regional Strategy:**
+- Action: Launch a "Recovery Campaign" in underperforming regions filtered by the interactive slicers to reverse the -10.8% MoM trend.

 ## 📊 Data Architecture
 The report is built on a robust relational data model (Star Schema):
 * **Shipment Data (Fact Table):** Contains transaction-level details (Sales, Boxes, Dates).